TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 Define a desugaring for octal numbers.
 In Java, octal numbers start with leading zeros.
 Define a rewrite rule which matches such numbers and transforms them to decimal integers.
+If the number with leading zero is not octal, do not transform it.
 See the [API docs](http://releases.strategoxt.org/docs/api/libstratego-lib/stable/docs/) for useful helper strategies.